material-motion/material-motion/concepts/runtimes.md

 The purpose of a Runtime is to enable the **coordination** of interactive motion in an application.
 A Runtime applies the Plan/Fulfillment and Coordinator/Plan patterns.

-A Runtime object is expected to be capable of doing the following:
+A Runtime instance is expected to be capable of doing the following:

 - Commit to Plans.
 - Fulfill those Plans.